geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

 2013, 5.3).

-As with the *spatial subest* method described above, the developers of R have been very clever in their implementation of spatial aggregations methods.
+As with the *spatial subest* method described above, the developers of R have been very clever in their implementation of spatial aggregation methods.
 To minimise typing and ensure consistency with R's base functions, `sp` extends the capabilities of the `aggregate` function to automatically detect whether the user is asking for a spatial or a